Moller M400 Skycar: Rotapower engines

 The Rotapower engines used in the prototypes are being developed by an affiliate Moller company called Freedom Motors.
 Each power unit comprises a Wankel rotary engine directly driving a ducted fan.
 The housing is lined with Kevlar to contain the fan blades in the event of failure.
 The Skycar has four such nacelles, each with two Rotapower engines mounted in tandem.
 All eight engines operate independently under computer control and, as demonstrated during a tethered flight, allow for a vertical controlled landing should any one engine fail.

-The Rotapower engine is based on a rotary engine developed by Outboard Marine Corporation (OMC) in the 1970s and is claimed to be able to run on various fuels including gasoline, diesel, methanol, and clean renewable ethanol.
+The Rotapower engine is based on a rotary engine developed by Outboard Marine Corporation (OMC) in the 1970s and is claimed to be able to run on various fuels including gasoline, diesel, methanol, and ethanol.
 Earlier Rotapower models used gasoline.
 On November 1, 2013 Moller announced that the 530 cc Rotapower engine had achieved 102 hp using alcohol (ethanol) on their test stand, yielding an effective 3 horsepower per pound (5 kW/kg) of weight.

 Like the M400 itself, the Rotapower engine has never entered production.